-The Bank applied, for the first time, certain new and amended accounting standards and interpretations which are effective for annual periods beginning on or after 1 July 2020.
-There are no new and amended accounting standards and interpretations became effective as of 1 July 2020 that had a material impact to the financial statements of Bank.
+The group applied, for the first time, certain new and amended accounting standards and interpretations which are effective for annual periods beginning on or after 1 July 2021.
+There are no new and amended accounting standards and interpretations effective as of 1 July 2021 that had a material impact to the financial statements of the group.